-I created, and do everything for, Year of the Bird (2019, formerly The Sound of The Ladies 2007-2017) podcast, which features a song I’ve recorded (and usually, written) every episode.
-For this I compose, host and do all of the production.
+I created, and do everything for, Year of the Bird (2019, formerly The Sound of The Ladies 2007-2017) podcast, which featured a song I’ve recorded (and usually, written) every episode.
+For this I composed, hosted and produced.

 I co-created, produced and alternatively hosted Brain Train (2012-2016, co-founded with Alice Bell), and co-created and exec produced Global Lab (2011-2017, co-founded with Steven Gray), a show themed around complexity, technology, and cities.
 I planned, scripted, hosted, and co-ordinated most episodes of the show, as well as carrying out interviews with academics and scientists.
 I was engineer and composer on the Bright Club Podcast (2010-2011).
 This span out from the Bright Club live events, and featured a comedian interviewing academics about their areas of expertise – science communication, but also humanities and the arts.

 I’ve also guested on The 90 Minutes or Less Film Festival (with Colin Trevorrow), The Wire Stripped, Scientists Not the Science, Twenty Thousand Hertz, Flixwatcher, Getting Better Acquainted, Bright Club, The Bugle [briefly], and Jordan, Jesse Go!
 [VERY briefly].